NellaYenwod/Application-Exploratory-Data-Analysis/slides/chapter_1_707d154d7ce5efffcb9c5cb28d8dccc9.md

 `@script`
-As an example, suppose the distribution only has 5 elements, 1, 2, 2, 3, and 5.
+As an small example, suppose the distribution only has 5 elements, 1, 2, 2, 3, and 5.

 The PMF says that the probability of value 1 is 1/5; the probability of value 2 is 2/5, and the probabilities for 3 and 5 are 1/5.